 - Last of His Kind: Mon-El learns from Supergirl that while Daxam wasn't destroyed by Krypton's destruction, it was rendered uninhabitable by the planet's debris.
 It's later averted when other Daxamites are found to have survived, including his parents.

-- Lovable Sex Maniac: He attributes it to 35 years without getting laid.
+- Lovable Sex Maniac: He attributes it to 35 years in stasis without getting laid.

-- Mr. Fanservice: A much more blantant example than James, with plenty of Shirtless Scenes and being the subject of many a Female Gaze.
+- Mr. Fanservice: A much more blatant example than James, with plenty of Shirtless Scenes and being the subject of many a Female Gaze.

 - My Species Doth Protest Too Much: Mon-El hints at this when he states he wasn't a fan of slavery on Daxam, which was generally accepted there.
 Also doesn't argue with Holo-Alura's characterization of his planet as "a race of bullies and hedonists", and says his parents weren't great role models.

 - Movie Superheroes Wear Black: In Season Three, his Legion suit is pure black and has no cape, in stark contrast to his famous red suit and blue cape from the comics.
 However, a promo and BTS photos gave away that he would avert this and don the comics suit later in the season, and indeed he does in 3x15, after Winn fixes it up for him.